claudiauhr/random-quotes-project/README.md

 ## Future Enhancements

-- Adding a query media for mobile users.
 - Adding a feature that, when a new quote is generated, changes the background color and button color.
 - Adding a drop list that allows users to choose quotes by type.
 - Adding a feature that allows users to choose by author.